azaidi4/azaidi4.github.io/index.md

 <div class="columns" markdown="1">
 <div class="intro" markdown="1">

+I'm a Software Developer with Full-Stack experience with an emphasis in Frontend development.

 I build responsive apps with scalability and usability in mind.
 In my free time I delve in personal projects to challenge myself, gain experience, and learn new skills in the process.